Nerve Care Specialists

 - Dysautonomia: Malfunction of the autonomic nervous system (ANS), the part of the nervous system that regulates the heart, digestion, chemical, and hormonal activity.
 Symptoms depend on what parts of the ANS are affected.

 - Peripheral nerve disorders: Damage to peripheral nerves (nerves located outside your brain and spinal cord) that causes numbness, pain, burning, tingling, muscle weakness and sensitivity to touch.
-These disorders are usually caused by injury or illness such as AIDS, diabetes or lupus.
+These nervous system disorders are usually caused by injury or illness such as AIDS, diabetes or lupus.

 - Trigeminal neuralgia (also known as Tic doloroux): A condition characterized by excruciating facial pain.
 The cause is unknown in most cases.